Falling efficiency, lack of focus, no drive. Sounds like I’m talking about spring avitaminosis, right?

 No, these are the things that can happen to companies.
 There comes a stage when productivity falls below a critical level.
 As is the case with our bodies needing the right mix of nutrients to get better, we should give our companies proper treatment if we want them to succeed.

 Though we at Weekdone aren’t so arrogant as to call ourselves ‘company doctors’, there is a simple enough cure we’ve successfully tested.

 Progress report. (sample template)

 Progress report is up there among the best management tools you can use to kickstart your company’s productivity.
+A great way to automate it is to use a special software tool like Weekdone – it's free to get started and try it out.
 The information in these reports allow employees to stay coordinated and map progress while taking into consideration both company goals and their personal objectives.